Reactive-Extensions/RxJS-DOM/readme.md

 	<ul id="results"></ul>
 	...

 The goal here is to take the input from our textbox and throttle it in a way that it doesn't overload the service with requests.
-To do that, we'll get the reference to the textInput using the document.getElementById moethod, then bind to the 'keyup' event using the Rx.Observable.fromEvent method which then takes the DOM element event handler and transforms it into an RxJS Observable.
+To do that, we'll get the reference to the textInput using the document.getElementById moethod, then bind to the 'keyup' event using the `Rx.DOM.fromEvent` method which then takes the DOM element event handler and transforms it into an RxJS Observable.

 	var textInput = document.getElementById('textInput');
-	var throttledInput = Rx.Observable.fromEvent(textInput, 'keyup');
+	var throttledInput = Rx.DOM.fromEvent(textInput, 'keyup');

-Since we're only interested in the text, we'll use the [select]((http://msdn.microsoft.com/en-us/library/hh244311\(v=VS.103\).aspx)) method to take the event object and return the target's value.
+Since we're only interested in the text, we'll use the [`select`]((http://msdn.microsoft.com/en-us/library/hh244311\(v=VS.103\).aspx)) or `map` method to take the event object and return the target's value.

 		.select( function (ev) {
 			return textInput.value;
 		})

-We're also not interested in query terms less than two letters, so we'll trim that user input by using the [where]((http://msdn.microsoft.com/en-us/library/hh229267\(v=VS.103\).aspx)) method returning whether the string length is appropriate.
+We're also not interested in query terms less than two letters, so we'll trim that user input by using the [`where`]((http://msdn.microsoft.com/en-us/library/hh229267\(v=VS.103\).aspx)) or `filter` method returning whether the string length is appropriate.

 		.where( function (text) {
 			return text.length > 2;
 		})

 We also want to slow down the user input a little bit so that the external service won't be flooded with requests.
-To do that, we'll use the [throttle](http://msdn.microsoft.com/en-us/library/hh229298\(v=VS.103\).aspx)method with a timeout of 500 milliseconds, which will ignore your fast typing and only return a value after you have paused for that time span.
+To do that, we'll use the [`throttle`](http://msdn.microsoft.com/en-us/library/hh229298\(v=VS.103\).aspx) method with a timeout of 500 milliseconds, which will ignore your fast typing and only return a value after you have paused for that time span.

 		.throttle(500)

-Lastly, we only want distinct values in our input stream, so we can ignore requests that are not unique, for example if I copy and paste the same value twice, the request will be ignored.
+Lastly, we only want distinct values in our input stream, so we can ignore requests that are not unique, for example if I copy and paste the same value twice, the request will be ignored using the `distinctUntilChanged` method.

 		.distinctUntilChanged();

 Putting it all together, our throttledInput looks like the following:

 	var textInput = document.getElementById('textInput');
-	var throttledInput = Rx.Observable.fromEvent(textInput, 'keyup')
+	var throttledInput = Rx.DOM.fromEvent(textInput, 'keyup')
 		.select( function (ev) {
 			return textInput.value;
 		})